When you download music to your Android device, it is not always obvious where those files are stored.

 Most will be configured to scan your Music Library, then load the files in the media player.

-If you find a media player is not including music files, check the settings.
+If you find a media player does not include some music files, check the settings.

 As an example, using the Poweramp music player,